 One of the unlikeliest of heroes, she was once a foul demon from the Abyss who later sought the path of Good after over a century of cruelty by a mortal far more evil than anything she had ever seen, followed by decades of kindness from a stranger who offered help out of charity.

-Always Chaotic Evil: In a unique twist on the theme, Tsuki insisted to Teresa that this was true for demons, and that she was beyond redemption because she was born evil.
+- Always Chaotic Evil: In a unique twist on the theme, Tsuki insisted to Teresa that this was true for demons, and that she was beyond redemption because she was born evil.
 While Teresa did not deny that part, she asked Tsuki if she could understand the meaning of Good.
 When she realized she could, she realized she was able to choose.

 - HeelFace Turn: Tsuki takes this Trope Up to Eleven.
 It all happened previous to the present day, but she may well be the only fiend who has embraced Good and reformed.
 But it took a total of two-hundred years.

-Lunacy: The monsters in her deck are all nocturnal creatures who gain powers from the phases of the moon.
+- Lunacy: The monsters in her deck are all nocturnal creatures who gain powers from the phases of the moon.
 Apparently, this choice is because of her membership in the clergy of Erestrial, a goddess of the moon, among other things.

-Naughty Nuns: Well, far more than “naughty”, and not played for laughs.
-When she was true to her demonic temptress nature, her MO was to wear a skimpy version of a nun’s habit, in order to tempt men with the suggestion of a woman that was usually forbidden fare.
+- Naughty Nuns: Well, far more than naughty, and not played for laughs.
+When she was true to her demonic temptress nature, her MO was to wear a skimpy version of a nuns habit, in order to tempt men with the suggestion of a woman that was usually forbidden fare.
 How often it worked, she has never said.

-No Name Given: Eventually, she forgot the name she used as demon, and started using the name “Tsuki”, a moniker suggested by Teresa which means Moon Princess.
+- No Name Given: Eventually, she forgot the name she used as demon, and started using the name Tsuki, a moniker suggested by Teresa which means Moon Princess.

-- Rape Portrayed as Redemption: She was summoned using the standard methods, but tricked, held as a Sex Slave (or more appropriately, a breeding slave, as part of a failed project) for 138 years, by an evil wizard whom she refers to as “Mister Monster”.
+- Rape Portrayed as Redemption: She was summoned using the standard methods, but tricked, held as a Sex Slave for 138 years, by an evil wizard whom she refers to as Mister Monster.
 She never learned any other name.
-Even this would likely be nothing to most succubi… But her captor was so unbelievably cruel that it drove her nearly to a Despair Event Horizon, and after a freak accident helped her escape, the kindness and charity of a stranger helped her mind heal.
+Even this would likely be nothing to most succubi But her captor was so unbelievably cruel that it drove her nearly to a Despair Event Horizon, and after a freak accident helped her escape, the kindness and charity of a stranger helped her mind heal.

-The Sponsor: A woman named Teresa, an artist and an apparent priestess of a goddess named Erestrial took her in after she escaped Mister Monster, and played a big role in her Heel-Face Turn.
+- The Sponsor: A woman named Teresa, an artist and an apparent priestess of a goddess named Erestrial took her in after she escaped Mister Monster, and played a big role in her HeelFace Turn.

 - "The Reason You Suck" Speech: Gives one to Solex that's brief, but potent, which doubles as a subtle threat:"You have no love in you, Solex.
 Your heart is a black, rotted thing, and I can only pity you for the fact that cannot ever know happiness or peace from love.
 But you will not ruin the lives of for your own vain attempt to replace your heart with greed and decadence.
 I will be watching you Solex, and when you slip up, when you cross the line that you cannot hide from, I will be there.
 And you will learn Hell hath no fury like me."

 A magical creation purchased by Solex to be nothing more than a toy for his pleasure and to vent his rage upon.
 At the end of Chapter 4, he throws her away brutally and Fayte makes a desperate attempt to save her life...

-Ninja Pirate Zombie Robot: Originally, she could have best been described as a synthetic golem-like being created using Yokai blood.
+- Ninja Pirate Zombie Robot: Originally, she could have best been described as a synthetic golem-like being created using Yokai blood.
 After being saved by Fayte, she's a vampire too, making it very hard to assign any one species designation to her.
 Even more so when a DNA test proves completely inconclusive, failing to identify any of her genetic material at all.

-Our Vampires Are Different: Even more so than most of the vampires in the setting, the strange circumstances of her transformation have caused her to become an exceptional vampire.
+- Our Vampires Are Different: Even more so than most of the vampires in the setting, the strange circumstances of her transformation have caused her to become an exceptional vampire.
 For one, she can survive the light of the sun and barely has to sleep at all.
 Rayearth claims that Kastleneid "is indeed a vampire... and not one at the same time".
 Most peculiar, she has adapted many aspects of her "mother" Fayte's personality, including the ability to speak French.